Minhyong Kim: Biography

 Kim received his PhD at Yale University in 1990 under the supervision of Serge Lang and Barry Mazur, going on to work in a number of universities, including M.I.T., Columbia, Arizona, Purdue, the Korea Institute for Advanced Study, UCL (University College London), the University of Oxford, where he was Head of the Number Theory Research Group, and the University of Warwick, where he was the Christopher Zeeman Professor of Algebra, Geometry, and the Public Understanding of Mathematics.
 He is currently the Director of the International Centre for Mathematical Sciences and Sir Edmund Whittaker Professor of Mathematical Sciences at the Maxwell Institute, the joint graduate school of the University of Edinburgh and Heriot-Watt University.

-He is married to Larissa McGoldrick, a former dancer for Merce Cunningham and has two sons, Oisin and Niall.
-His father is literary scholar Kim Uchang and his brother is the biologist Junhyong Kim.
+He is married to Larissa McGoldrick, a former dancer for Merce Cunningham.
+They have two sons, Oisin and Niall.
+Kim's father is the literature scholar Kim Uchang and his brother is the biologist Junhyong Kim.